-As the result of a successful lawsuit filed in Vermont, Medicare can no longer deny coverage for skilled services care because a patient’s progress is not likely to improve.
-Medicare officials have updated the agency’s policy manual to clarify that continuing improvement is not necessary to receive coverage for skilled care.
+As a result of a successful lawsuit filed in Vermont, Medicare can no longer deny coverage for skilled services care because a patient’s progress is not likely to improve.
+Medicare officials have updated the agency’s policy manual to clarify that continuous improvement is not necessary to receive coverage for skilled care.

 To learn more, below is the link to the New York Times article: A Quiet “Sea Change” in Medicare

 For information about health care directives, estate planning, and power of attorney, contact Amy Allison.